ClassicCollins/WeatherWizard/README.md

 ```
 ## Usage
 1. Import the necessary modules
-2. Enter a city and dates to forecast the temperature using trained model
+2. Enter a valid city and dates to download the weather data and forecast the temperature using trained model
 3. Interactive Weather Query in Jupyter Notebook
 <p align="right">(<a href="#readme-top">back to top</a>)</p>